Noah180/test123/rpc.md

 ## getaccount

-Returns the account associated with the given address
+Returns the account associated with the given address, (Deprecated, will be removed in V0.18.
+To use this command, start qtumd with -deprecatedrpc=accounts)

 **test example:**